When a contract is breached, a series of remedies may become available, depending on the seriousness of the breach of contract.

 - what would have happened if the breach had not taken place (and the contract was performed).

-The calculations involve factors designed to make award of damages fair to both parties, in the circumstances of the case:
+The calculations involve factors designed to make award of damages fair to both parties, in the circumstances of the case, because these factors are in play:

 - remoteness of damage: the damage must be reasonably foreseeable, assessed as at the date of the contract